sions5801/sions5801/README.md

   <li>Django</li>
 </ol>

+## Current Project ##

+I am currently working on a compiler for my own custom programming language; SpaghettiScript.
+It was named after the term 'Spaghetti Code' but that sounds more like an IDE like VSCode, so I decided with script.

+Status:  Under Development

 ## Other Stuff ##

 I work on roblox games as a scripter sometimes for fun, however I have never actually finished a project.